 Now, like the network case where we add different nodes i with different loads, for storage we have to consider different time periods t.
+This is called multi-period optimisation.

 Label conventional generators by s, storage by r and now minimise